 CD penalties may also serve as a tool to teach your children about the importance of planning.
 Make sure your children not only understand the consequences of early withdrawals, but also why these penalties exist.

-Maximize savings with a savings ladder**
+Maximize a savings account for kids with a savings ladder**

 Let’s say your child has saved $800 to invest.
 You could split the money between your OnPoint Savers Account and three CDs with varying terms: